-On February 22, 2017, our board of directors adopted the 2017 Share Option Plan, or the 2017 Plan.
-The 2017 Plan expires on February 21, 2027.
-The 2017 Plan provides for the grant of potentially tax-favored Enterprise Management Incentives, or EMI, options to our U.K. employees and for the grant of options to our U.S. employees.
+In 2017, our board of directors and shareholders approved 2017 Plan to provide equity incentives to certain eligible employees and directors, consultants and advisors.
+The 2017 Plan provided for the grant of potentially tax-favored Enterprise Management Incentives, or EMI, options to our U.K. employees and for the grant of options to our U.S. employees.
+The 2017 Plan terminated in connection with our IPO; accordingly, as of September 30, 2018, there were no shares available for future grants under the 2017 Plan.
+Options previously granted pursuant to the 2017 Plan and that are currently outstanding remain subject to the terms of the 2017 Plan.